Too much bad news can make you sick

 "The nervous system hijacks the logical brain," Babbel explained.
 "Once you are triggered by a traumatic event or hearing about trauma, people will often say, 'Just get over it.'
 You can't, because you don't have logic."
 All you can do is soothe your nervous system using the language it understands: sensation.

-Using any of the muscles in your face or vocal chords, such as deep breathing, humming or singing, will help calm your nervous system.
+Using any of the muscles in your face or vocal cords, such as deep breathing, humming or singing, will help calm your nervous system.
 "That's why soldiers often sing when they are going into war, to cope with the stress," Babbel said.

 Cultivating resilience together